peterdongan/ExdTech.ImageServer/README.md

 # ExdTech.ImageServer
-This is the image server used by [exd pic](https://exdpic.com).
+This is the image server used by [Exd Pic](https://exdpic.com).
 It is live at [images.exdpic.com](https://images.exdpic.com).
 It is a simple image server that uses a REST API.
 It is designed to be easy to extend and configure.

 ## Functions
 * High quality image resizing and compression.